So, we like to know as much about your clients as possible. That way we can avoid having to decline any future claims through misrepresentation.

 Recreational drug use is a known increased risk to both mortality and morbidity.

-The question about recreational drug use is only presented to customers applying for Life Cover, Critical Illness Cover (CIC) and Waiver of Premium (WOP).
-It isn't asked on Income Protection Benefit (IPB) applications because there is a standard policy exclusion.
+The question about recreational drug use is only presented to customers applying for Life Cover, Critical Illness Cover (CIC), Waiver of Premium (WOP) and Income Protection Benefit (IPB) [Up to the 12 May 2019 this question was not asked for Income Protection Benefit (IPB) applications as there was a standard policy exclusion which has now been removed].

 There are no legal implications for your client if they answer 'yes' to this question, but we will decline cover.